kyotovision-public/multimodal-material-segmentation/README.md

 in your (virtual) environment.

 ## Download data
-The Multimodal Material Segmentation dataset (MCubeS dataset) is availible in [Google Drive](https://drive.google.com/file/d/14egTCyC0Pampb7imrXVwaDRffHN7FZxh/view?usp=sharing).
+The Multimodal Material Segmentation dataset (MCubeS dataset) is available in [Google Drive](https://drive.google.com/file/d/14egTCyC0Pampb7imrXVwaDRffHN7FZxh/view?usp=sharing).
 Uncompress the folder and move it to `/dataset/multimodal_dataset/`

 The data should organized in the following format:
 ```